nasa/fprime/docs/Tutorials/CrossCompilation/Windows.md

 wsl hostname -I
 ```

-> Record the output of this comand for the next step.
+> Record the output of this command for the next step.
 For this guide, we will use
 > the value `127.0.0.1`.

 Next, we will add a firewall rule and forward it to the WSL instance.
 This is done with the following commands: